yuchenlichuck/tp/docs/DeveloperGuide.md

 1. TaskList - Methods called by commands to operate on task list.
 Also contains the actual list which stores all tasks.
 1. Task - Abstract class to model a generic task
 1. Class - Specialised class to model a student's timetable
-1. Task - Specialised class to model an actionable task / todo
+1. TaskNonClass - Specialised class to model an actionable task / todo

 ## 3. Implementation
 #### 3.1 List By Category